Kylie Hilder

-Kylie Hilder (born 1 April 1976) is an Australian former rugby league footballer who is head coach of the New South Wales Women's State of Origin team.
+Kylie Hilder (born 1 April 1976) is an Australian former rugby league footballer who was head coach of the New South Wales Women's State of Origin team.

-As a player, she represented Australia and New South Wales, and played for the Roosters in the NRL Women's Premiership.
+As a player, she represented Australia and New South Wales, and played for the Sydney Roosters in the NRL Women's Premiership.

 Playing career

 Before switching to rugby league, Hilder was an Australian touch football representative.
 She won four Touch Football World Cups for Australia, two in the Women's Open division in 2003 and 2007 and two in the Mixed Open division in 2011 and 2015.

 In 2009, she began playing rugby league for the Forestville Ferrets and was selected to represent New South Wales and Australia.
 In 2010, she represented New South Wales again before returning to touch football.

 In 2017, after returning to rugby league, she was named in the New South Wales squad but did not play in their game against Queensland.
 In June 2018, she represented NSW Country at the inaugural Women's National Championships.
 On 17 June 2018, she was one of the Sydney Roosters first 15 signings for their NRL Women's Premiership team.